MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Overview.md

 ## JSON Schema References

-For a list of JSON Schema References, please see [Schema References](SchemaReference.md)
+For a list of JSON Schema References, please see [Schema References](./SchemaReference.md)

+## Samples References

+Sample codes(./Reference/Tutorial.md) lists the simple workflow by using HCS API to create and manage the virtual machine, as well as samples to use specific functions.

+The sample code of how HCS APIs use asynchronous model shows in [Asynchronous Model](./Reference/AsyncModelSample.md)

+HCS APIs can be easily used in other languages with Schema-based configuration, which can be generated from JSON Schema file, please see [Generate Schema](./Reference/GenerateSchema.md)